microsoftgraph/msgraph-sdk-powershell/src/Identity.SignIns/Identity.SignIns/docs/v1.0/New-MgPolicyRoleManagementPolicyAssignment.md

 ### -ScopeType
 The type of the scope where the policy is assigned.
-One of Directory, DirectoryRole, Group.
+One of Directory, DirectoryRole.
+Required.

 ```yaml
 Type: System.String